Tight hips? These hip mobility exercises will help you loosen up.

 Does Stretching Help With Mobility?

-While stretching is a popular modality for trying to remedy poor mobility, results are often short lived.
-That’s because stretching alone only ‘temporarily’ allows access to greater range of motion.
-This is quickly reversed if it’s not accompanied with some kind of specific strengthening work.
+While stretching is a popular modality for trying to remedy poor mobility, results are often short-lived.
+That’s because stretching alone only ‘temporarily’ allows access to a greater range of motion.
+This is quickly reversed if it’s not accompanied by some kind of specific strengthening work.

-Today, I want to share a handful of exercises that combine stretching and strengthening to improve your active range of motion (mobility).
+Today, I want to share a handful of hip mobility exercises that combine stretching and strengthening to improve your active range of motion (mobility).

 We are going to focus on the hips as they often need a bit of love and self-care.